References in Content

 The advanced link management feature allows users to:

-• Track and manage where specific documents, images or assets are used across the platform.
+• Track Usage: Easily see where specific documents, images, or assets are used across the platform.
+(Available since v16.2)

 Benefits